SharpSync/docs/datasources/propel/readme.md

 ## Notes:

 In the current implementation of the SharpSync Propel Module:
-* New Propel items are created with at least a Name and Category prior to exporting to SharpSync.
+* New Propel items are are already created with at least a Name and Category prior to exporting to SharpSync.
 * Existing Propel item Names or Part Numbers (Propel property name: `"Name"`) cannot be edited.
 * Existing Propel item Categories (Propel property name: `"PDLM__Category__c"`) cannot be edited.